telerik/ajax-docs/controls/treelist/data-editing/column-editors/auto-generated-editors.md

 Editable columns inside a **RadTreeList** control supply a default editor that enables users to edit the values in the column.

->note Editable columns are columns that implement the **ITreeListEditableColumn** interface.
+>tip Editable columns are columns that implement the **ITreeListEditableColumn** interface.
 >